jeftegoes/AwsOverview/AWS CloudFormation.md

   - Ability to destroy and re-create an infrastructure on the cloud on the fly.
   - Automated generation of Diagram for your templates!
   - Declarative programming (no need to figure out ordering and orchestration).
-- Separation of concern: create many stacks for many apps, and many layers.
-Ex:
+- **Separation of concern: create many stacks for many apps, and many layers**
+  - Examples:
     - VPC stacks.
     - Network stacks.
     - App stacks.
 - **Don't re-invent the wheel**
   - Leverage existing templates on the web!
   - Leverage the documentation.

 ## 1.3.
 How CloudFormation Works

-- Templates have to be uploaded in S3 and then referenced in CloudFormation
+- Templates have to be uploaded in S3 and then referenced in CloudFormation.
 - To update a template, we can't edit previous ones.
-We have to re-upload a new version of the template to AWS
+- We have to re-upload a new version of the template to AWS.
-- Stacks are identified by a name
+- Stacks are identified by a name.
 - Deleting a stack deletes every single artifact that was created by CloudFormation.

 ## 1.4.
 Deploying CloudFormation templates